 Your obligations at the scene

-3 Give your name and address, the name and address of the owner of the car and its registration number to:
+3 Give your name and address, the name and address of the vehicle’s owner and its registration number to:

-4 If anyone is injured, or if the property of anyone not present is damaged, and the police do not attend the scene, you must go to the nearest police station as soon as possible and provide details of the accident.
+4 If anyone is injured, or if the property of someone who is not present is damaged, and the police do not attend the scene, you must go to the nearest police station as soon as possible and provide details of the accident.

-1 At the scene, take the names and addresses of any eye-witnesses (you can always find out later exactly what they saw).
+1 Write down the names and addresses of any eye-witnesses (you can always find out later exactly what they saw).
 This is important.

 2 Make notes of any conversation between you and the other driver.

-3 Draw a diagram of the accident including distances from corners, kerbs, etc., and noting skid marks and so on.
+3 Draw a diagram of the accident, including distances from corners and kerbs, and the position of any skid marks.

 4 Be careful what you say; many insurance companies require you to not make any admission of liability without their permission.

-7 Keep a record of any towing or storage expenses you incur.
+7 Keep a record of any towing or storage expenses.

 8 Take photographs of the accident scene and of any damage.